 We’ve all seen those 10 or 13 digit numbers on books, prefixed with the initialism ISBN.
 They’re found on the back of paper books, and more often than not, with their respective barcode.
 When you open the book, the ISBN is also found on the first verso (left hand page).

-If you open a digital edition of a book, standard placement of ISBN’s is to be on the second page (after the title page).
+When you open a digital edition of a book, standard placement of an ISBN is to be on the second page (after the title page).
 Sometimes they’re there, and sometimes they’re not.
 If you’ve ever wondered why ISBN’s appear at times, and not at others, then this discussion should answer that mystery…and a few others too.

 What does ISBN stand for?